Audi-Un-Autre/TheTranslators/README.md

 I love French.
 The language.
 The contemporary pop.
 The food.
 Ever since I can remember French is the one language I've always wanted to learn to speak fluently.
 It's a work in progress.
 I mean isn't all language a work in progress ^^;
 Ah, but Korean is a different story.
 I have a friend who loves KDrama and why not help her out with a handy dandy bot that can translate the odd word here and there when she's watching her favourite kdrama.

-So then, why not make a bots that can help our language needs ?
+So then, why not make bots that can help our language needs ?

 # But wait, is there more ?